 There are many things we can do to give us a good foundation for positive mental health, such as; communicating openly to friends and family, eating healthy foods, moderating our alcohol intake, and exercising regularly.

 However, those things alone will not adequately address a mental illness – often medical or psychological treatment is needed.
 Each individual will differ, but the first step is always to seek help as soon as possible.

-If you’re struggling with your emotions or mental health you can call Talk It Out on 1300 022 946 or register for online counselling and speak to one of our experienced counsellors who can help you to get back on track.
+If you’re struggling with your emotions or mental health you can call Talk It Out on 1300 022 946 or access online counselling and speak to one of our experienced counsellors who can help you to get back on track.

 More detail on some of the most common mental health issues people experience can be found in the categories below:

 There are times when we all feel worried or stressed.
 This is completely normal and typically occurs when we find ourselves under pressure.
 However when those feelings don’t go away, or when they occur for no particular reason, that it may be an indicator of an underlying anxiety disorder condition.